 Audience needs: Compelling stories flavoured with actual facts and proven impact.
 Complex material should be available but few journalists are likely to be attracted by long reports unless some key elements are interesting at first sight.
 This can be both person-driven, impact/importance-driven, conflict-driven or through it being very timely or, perhaps, sensational.

 Specific Re-Value messages: The Re-Value partnership is...

-- ... changing the approach to the urban transition by including local folks in the co-creative planning and design process of their cities - Challenging the "not in my backyard" dilemma by seeking to co-create with local folks and thus make climate neutrality irresistible
+• "...changing the approach to the urban transition by including local folks in the co-creative planning and design process of their cities."